tarantool/doc/sphinx/reference/reference_lua/csv.rst

 .. function:: iterate(input, {options})

     Form a Lua iterator function for going through CSV records one field at a time.
+Use of an iterator is strongly recommended if the amount of data is large (ten or more megabytes).

     :param table csv-table: a table which can be formatted according to the CSV rules.
     :param table options: see :ref:`above <csv-options>`